John Tayloe III

-John Tayloe III (September 2, 1770 – March 23, 1828), of Richmond County, Virginia, was a planter, politician, businessman, and tidewater gentry scion.
-He was prominent in elite social circles.
-A highly successful planter and thoroughbred horse breeder, he was considered the "wealthiest man of his day".
-A military officer, he also served in the Virginia House of Delegates and Senate of Virginia for nine years.
-The Tayloe family of Richmond County, including his father, John Tayloe II, and grandfather, John Tayloe I, exemplified gentry entrepreneurship.
+Colonel John Tayloe III (September 2, 1770 – March 23, 1828) was an American planter, merchant, politician, and banker.
+Although his father and grandfather had served on the Virginia governor's council, Tayloe like his father sided with the Patriot cause during the American Revolution and then served in both houses of the Virginia General Assembly.
+A successful planter, businessman, banker, director, and early Thoroughbred breeder/importer, he was considered the "wealthiest man of his day".

+The Tayloe family of Richmond County, including his father, John Tayloe II, and grandfather, John Tayloe I, exemplified gentry entrepreneurship by the diversifying business interests utilizing agriculture to begin vertically integrating their supply chain including shipbuilding and iron production to satisfy transportation needs.

 Early years

 Tayloe was born September 2, or September 13, 1770. the son of John Tayloe II and Rebecca (née Plater) Tayloe, herself from a long-established Maryland gentry family.
-Her brother was George Plater and brother-in-law was Edward Lloyd III.
-His paternal grandfather was Col. John Tayloe I of the Old House; and great grandfather was Col William Tayloe, the nephew of the original settler Col William Tayloe of Kingsmill Plantation, husband of Elizabeth Kingsmill, daughter of Richard Kingsmill of the Virginia Company.
+Her brother was Governor of Maryland George Plater and her brother-in-law was Edward Lloyd III, son of Edward Lloyd II.
+His paternal grandfather was Col. John Tayloe I of the Old House, and great grandfather was Col William Tayloe, the nephew of the original settler Col William Tayloe of Kingsmill Plantation, husband of Elizabeth Kingsmill, daughter of Richard Kingsmill of the Virginia Company.

 Of the nine children in Tayloe's family, a twin brother did not survive more than a few days, and two sisters died while babies.
 His surviving siblings were girls.

 Tayloe was educated in England at Eton prior to 1788, when he entered Christ's College, Cambridge.
 His classmates included Wellington, Canning, and Edward Thornton.
 He was socially involved with Waterford, Lord Graves, and Grey Skipwith, like him, a native of Virginia.

+When he arrived back to the United States from England, his familial contemporaries included George Washington, his Sister Sarah "Salay" Tayloe married Captain William Augustine Washington, son of George Washington's half-brother, Augustine Washington Jr..
+His sister Elizabeth Tayloe married Edward Lloyd IV of Wye House and Chase-Lloyd House.
+His sister Rebecca Plater Tayloe married Francis Lightfoot Lee, signer of the Declaration of Independence, and another sister Mary Tayloe had married Mann Page, of Mannsfield Plantation, an exact replica of Mount Airy.